 If your elder loved one recently fell ill or experienced an injury, then you might know how valuable respite care can be.
-By providing them with specialized services and round-the-clock attention, respite care can turn a difficult situation into a manageable one, and help your loved one regain their health.
+By providing them with specialized services and round-the-clock attention, respite care can turn a difficult situation into a manageable one and help your loved one regain their health.
 However, it can also be expensive, particularly when your loved one requires several months of care.
 This is why senior care insurance (or long-term care insurance) can pay off in the long run by covering added medical care expenses.

 Whether or not you qualify for a LTCI policy will depend on your health, age and current living situation.
 In general, the younger and healthier you are, the more likely you will be able to purchase an inexpensive policy.
-If you have pre-existing health condition, are not in good health or are at an at-risk age (sometimes the cutoff for long-term care insurance is 75), you may either not qualify for long-term care insurance or may have to pay more.
+If you have pre-existing health condition, are not in good health or are at an at-risk age (sometimes the cutoff for long-term care insurance is 75), you may either not qualify for long-term care insurance or your rates will increase.

 The following are some commons reasons why your loved one may be unable to purchase long-term care insurance:

 They are currently using long-term care services

 They have Alzheimer’s or another form of dementia

 They have Parkinson’s Disease, multiple sclerosis or another progressive neurological condition

 They have suffered from a stroke in the past year or two